wbeard/grunt-webdriver-jasmine-runner/README.md

 Do what you will, but please be careful.

 ## Release History
+0.0.3 - Renamed "testBrowser" to "browser", added --browser and --keepalive command-line options.
 0.0.2 - Added transitive dependency on selenium-webdriver 0.0.1 - First implementation for use by the Orca team